 The most important differences between the existing Tier 1 (Graduate Entrepreneur) pathway and the new Start-up visa include the following:

-The Tier 1 (Investor) Visa
+Can we extend the Tier 1 (Investor) Visa ?

-Alterations to the Tier 1 (investor) visa pathway include an extension of the duration for which funds must be held prior the application’s submission – up from 90 days to 2 years.
+Alterations to the Tier 1 (investor) visa pathway include an extension of the duration for which funds must be held prior to the application’s submission – up from 90 days to 2 years.
 Buying of UK National debt in order to qualify as an investor is no longer permitted, while the purchase of UK government bonds is no longer considered a qualifying investment.

 Individuals with Tier 1 (investor) visas can apply to extend their visa until 05 April 2023 and will have until 05 April 2025 to apply for settlement.
 Successful Tier 1 (Investor) migrants submitting extension applications from overseas will be granted 2 years and 4 months leave, up slightly from the current 2 years.